rbertolusso/intubate/README.md

-the fitting procedure is no other thing than an optimization technique (minimization of the sum of squared residuals) completely unrelated to statistics, so why can't you just find the line of best fit for the sake of it even if it doesn't make any sense and does not represent anything?
+the fitting procedure is no other thing than an optimization technique (minimization of the sum of squared residuals) completely unrelated to statistics, so why can't you just find the line of best fit for the sake of it, even if it doesn't make any sense and does not represent anything?
 Touché, you got me!
 (You are good!)
 You can, and nobody is going to throw you in jail for that.